SaturnFramework/Saturn/README.md

 ## How to build

-1. Install the .NET Core 3.0 preview 7 SDK from https://dotnet.microsoft.com/download/dotnet-core/3.0
+1. Install the .NET Core 3.1 SDK from https://dotnet.microsoft.com/download/dotnet-core/3.1
-2. Install FAKE: `dotnet tool install fake-cli -g`
+2. Restore dotnet SDK tools: `dotnet tool restore`
-3. Inside the repo directory, run `fake build`
+3. Inside the repo directory, run `dotnet fake build`

 ## How to contribute